rokka-io/rokka-site/source/_references/05-stacks.md

 Please read the [Render caches and invalidation document](../guides/caches-and-invalidation.html) carefully, if you want to update an existing stacks with new options/operations, since it may not work like you'd expect.

 To update an existing stack, just append `?overwrite=true` to your URL.
-Or in PHP add the key `overwrite` with value `true` to the second parameter array of `saveStack`
+Or use the corresponding parameters in one of the rokka client libraries.

 ```language-bash
 curl -H 'Content-Type: application/json' -X PUT 'https://api.rokka.io/stacks/mycompany/teststack?overwrite=true' -d '{